lobolauren/Undergrad-Calendar-Website/Readme.md

 Install: `npm install`
 Start Dev: `npm start`
 Build React Project: `npm run build`
+- Nginx points to the build folder, so this must be run if build directory is empty.

 Run Install Script (using apt): `sudo sh install.sh`